 Herbert Smith Freehills

-Two things really irritate Herbert Smith - Herbert Smith Freehills following its merger with the Australian firm.
-One is that it’s not in the Magic Circle.
+Traditionally, two things have really irritated Herbert Smith Freehills.
+One is that it’s not in the Magic Circle, despite its undeniable quality.
 This irritates the firm so much a former senior partner banned the utterance of the words “Magic Circle” in his hearing.
 The other is that everyone bangs on about what a great litigation firm it is and forgets about the rest of its work.

-Which is a little unfair, because although this is the best litigation firm in the City (if you go for that meat eating, red braces, aggression-type thing), it also has serious corporate clout and a well-regarded finance department.
+Which is a little unfair, because although this is the best litigation firm in the City (if you go for that meat-eating, red braces, aggression-type thing), it also has serious corporate clout and a well-regarded finance department.
 Clients include BSkyB, Transport for London and UBS.
-Of course, big ticket corporate work means big profits.
-In the first financial results post-merger, Herbies announced revenue in 2013/14 of £800m and profit per equity partner of £741,000.
-In its second year post-merger, profits rose 12% to £259.5m, desopite revenues rising only 2% to £815m, while PEP hit £801,000.
-That still a bunch of course, but down considerably on the £900k PEP in 2010/11.

 It’s widely held to be one of the best players in development, planning and investment.
-Its pre-eminence in litigation makes for some interesting contentious work - Farrers must have been furious when Buckingham Palace instructed Herbert Smith in their spot of trouble with the Daily Mail.
-The firm’s litigators have worked on some bumper deals and some landmark litigation including a key role in the first ever self-reporting case to the SFO following corruption in Jamaica, Ghana and Iraq.
+Its pre-eminence in litigation makes for some interesting contentious work, and the firm’s litigators have worked on some bumper deals and some landmark litigation including a key role in the first ever self-reporting case to the SFO following corruption in Jamaica, Ghana and Iraq.

 Herbert Smith Freehills has traditionally tended to look towards “best friends” alliances in countries where the legal markets are already mature rather than getting its own people on the ground.
 Which seemed like a lovely idea until it tried to take the relationship to the next level and floated the idea of a merger with European partners Gleiss Lutz and Stibbe only to be embarrassingly rebuffed.